Parasite infection in a cell population: role of the partitioning kernel: Abstract

 \section{Abstract}

 We consider a cell population subject to a parasite infection.
 Cells divide at a constant rate and, at division, share the parasites they contain between their two daughter cells.
-The sharing may be asymmetrical, and its law may depend on the quantity of parasites in the mother.
-Cells die at a rate which may depend on the quantity of parasites they carry, and are also killed when this quantity explodes.
-We study the survival of the cell population as well as the mean quantity of parasites in the cells, and focus on the role of the parasites partitioning kernel at division.
+The sharing may be asymmetric, and its law may depend on the number of parasites in the mother.
+Cells die at a rate which may depend on the number of parasites they carry, and are also killed when this number explodes.
+We study the survival of the cell population as well as the mean number of parasites in the cells, and focus on the role of the parasites partitioning kernel at division.

 {\sc Key words and phrases}: Continuous-time branching Markov processes, Structured population, Long time behaviour, Birth and Death Processes